-Detail oriented: The Solution Architect must be a detail-oriented individual.
+Detail-oriented: The Solution Architect must be a detail-oriented individual.
 There are many components that influence and affect the solution, which is why the Solution Architect must ensure constant and consistent evaluation of every aspect, as minor as it may seem, to understand what is valuable and discard what may be insignificant.

-Solution construction and management: Solution Architects are capable of shaping, designing and managing a solution comprehensively.
-To achieve this, Solution Architects must be assertive, responsible and multi-taskers to ensure the solution is satisfactorily built and managed.
+Solution construction and management: Solution Architects are capable of shaping, designing, and managing a solution comprehensively.
+To achieve this, Solution Architects must be assertive, responsible, and multi-taskers to ensure the solution is satisfactorily built and managed.

-People skills: Solution Architects must maneuver and manage business requirements and expected outcomes from numerous groups that work in the solution.
+People skills: Solution Architects must maneuver and manage business requirements and expected outcomes from numerous groups that work on the solution.
 Without people skills, Solution Architects don’t have the confidence and credibility to solve problems or to have the team trust their guidance.

 Resource management: Solution Architects must be capable of using resources efficiently and effectively.
 Resource management is crucial to staying within the budget, meeting deadlines, and providing a well-rounded solution without hiccups, which is why Solution Architects are critical in this area.